 Now in his 30s, he had also managed the Newton (NJ) Drive-In Theater (now closed) and had become a member of the IATSE, the projectionists union, but owning his own drive-in theater had always been his dream.

 In 1982, Frank and his wife, Ann, bought more acreage from Emma Miller Sisco and expanded the drive-in to two screens on 11 acres with two modern projection rooms.
-Later a third screen was added.
+Later a third screen was added, a relic left from the closing of the Tri-State.
 We built more ticket selling stations and complied with the town's insistence on controlling the traffic and parking situations.

 In 1995, the Seebers retired from the drive-in business and we purchased the theater and land, forming Casey Family Theaters, Inc. The name came from a nickname for the youngest of our four children.
-Frank and Ann are still available when we need their expertise on an advisory basis, mostly for advertising and social media.
+Frank and Ann are still available and handle most of the advertising and social media.

-In 2014, we converted from film to digital projection which has greatly enhanced the movie experience.
+In 2014, we converted from film to digital projection and recently upgraded to 4K and added the Listen Anywhere App which sends the film soundtrack to your cellphone.
+These improvements have greatly enhanced the movie experience.

 We look forward to the continuation of our family tradition of providing a unique Drive-In Theater Experience along with popular entertainment since we are the only movie theater in the Warwick area.